 The existing dairy facility consists of flush and scrape systems that are used to collect and process wastewater and solid manure.
-Animal wastes from animal barns and other concrete-surfaced areas are flushed with recycled water to an on-site waste management system that consists of one settling basin, two wastewater ponds, and a mechanical separator.
-All ponds are earthen embankment structures constructed with native soils.
+Animal wastes from animal barns and other concrete-surfaced areas are flushed with recycled water to an on-site waste management system that consists of one wastewater storage pond (retention pond).
+The existing pond is earthen-lined.
 The area of active dairy facilities has been graded to direct corral runoff to the existing waste management system.
-Stormwater runoff from impervious surfaces and roofed areas is routed to the wastewater ponds, except for stormwater from two freestall barns, which is routed to fields.
+Stormwater runoff from impervious surfaces and roofed areas is routed to the wastewater pond, except for rainwater from several animal shelter roofs, which would be routed to a nearby field.
 Recycled water is used to clean the milk parlor floor and is the source of sprinkler pen water.